Ko Tao Nature

 About the Cycads – Structure

 This plant vary in size, they can be high or small, and also, they grow slowly and live longer.
-Indeed, some of specimens are known to be 1’000 years old.
+Indeed, some of the specimens are known to be 1’000 years old.

-They have a ligneous cylindrical trunk with a crown of large evergreen leaves at the top that grow directly from the trunk in a basal rosette form.
+They have a ligneous cylindrical trunk with a crown of large evergreen leaves at the top that grows directly from the trunk in a basal rosette form.
 Sometimes, leaves are larger than the trunk but normally they have the same proportions.
 In addition, leaves have a pinnate structure.